annaymj/DV_FinalProject/00 Doc/DV_FinalProject.md

 ![](./Cost_DB.png)

 From this graph, we can see that the decreasing trend of genome sequencing cost (per Million basepair and per human-sized genome).

 We observed a sharp decrease in genome sequencing cost from 2007 to 2008.
-After 2008, the genome sequencing cost is still decreasing, but in a much slow rate.
+After 2008, the genome sequencing cost is still decreasing, but in a much slower rate.

 *********
 **Figure: Trend of Genome Sequencing Cost**

 Method:

-1. Beside above methods, we right click on show trend line.
+1. Besides above methods, we right click on show trend line.

 2. Click on the Edit trendline option, choose model type to Exponential.